University campus in Connecticut

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Best Associate's UX Design Degree Programs in Connecticut
+Best Associate's UX Design programs

-Connecticut State Community College — Hartford, CT
+#1Connecticut State Community CollegeHartford, CT

-Hakia Insight: Connecticut State's curriculum frontloads user research and usability testing before design tools, positioning graduates to land roles at the state's substantial healthcare IT and insurance companies where research methodology matters more than Figma proficiency.
+Hakia insight.
+Connecticut State's curriculum frontloads user research and usability testing before design tools, positioning graduates to land roles at the state's substantial healthcare IT and insurance companies where research methodology matters more than Figma proficiency.

 At the associate's level, if you're looking to build real design skills without the four-year commitment, this program grounds you in user research, wireframing, prototyping, and usability testing from day one.
 You'll work with industry-standard tools like Figma and Adobe Creative Suite while learning the psychology behind good design—not just the mechanics.
 Many graduates land roles at local insurance firms, healthcare tech companies, and web agencies across Connecticut, or transfer to universities like UCONN or Southern Connecticut State to complete a bachelor's degree with junior standing.
 The program's strength is its balance: enough technical depth to be job-ready, enough academic rigor to transfer seamlessly.